anujgangwar73/My-Portfolio/content/featured/HalcyonTheme/index.md

 ---

-To-Do List project is an application specially built to keep track of errands or tasks that need to be done.
+To-do List project is an application specially built to keep track of errands or tasks that need to be done.
 This application will be like a task keeper where the user would be able to enter the tasks that they need to do.
 The four major tasks that we can perform in a TODO list are:
 <ul>
 <li>Add tasks</li>
 <li>Update tasks</li>